clausehound/clausehound-blog/content/blog/cpd_webinar/index.md

-Toronto, ON
+Toronto, Ontario
 November 8, 2016

 On November 14, 2016, ***Rajah Lehal***, Founder and CEO of Clausehound), will be hosting a legal Webinar on the topic of *hiring contract employees* in the context of operating a *social enterprise*.
 Rajah will also be discussing his journey as an entrepreneur, and how his experience training lawyers led to his founding of Clausehound.
 The Webinar session **will be accredited for 1 hour towards your yearly substantive CPD requirements**.

-For further details on this Webinar, please click [here](http://edge.united-church.ca/webinars/events/legal-tips/).
+For further details on this Webinar, please click [here](https://about.clausehound.com/).

 **About Clausehound.com**: [Clausehound.com](http://www.clausehound.com) is a legal tool geared towards entrepreneurs, early-stage businesses and small businesses alike to help draft legal documents to make businesses and lawyers more productive!